-Pre-Conference Workshop
+Pre-Conference Workshop: 19.02.2020

 In addition to the main conference, we invite submissions for a workshop on works in progress, which may include projects in planning stages or doctoral projects.
-During the workshop you will have the chance to discuss your work in progress and develop your work with invited experts and commentators.
+We plan to invite up to 15 early career researchers to present their work in progress and discuss it in an open and supportive atmosphere.
+During the workshop you will have the chance to discuss and develop your work with invited experts and commentators.
+The workshop participants are then invited to join the main conference.
 As the workshop includes a symposium on interdisciplinary research, we encourage applications from early stage researchers and doctoral students.